mvrahas/ghostly-shapes/README.md

 # ghostly-shapes

-Open the shapesProject in the Processing development environment to run the project.
+Open the shapesProject.pde in the Processing development environment to run the project.